go101/go101/pages/blog/2022-11-18-constant-string-elements-are-not-constants.md

 It is a pity, it is also a luck.

-If elements of constant strings are constants, then there will parsing ambiguities in Go custom generic age.
+If elements of constant strings are constants, then there will be parsing ambiguities in Go custom generic age.
 Since Go 1.18, the following line will be treated as generic type declaration, in which `S` is a type parameter and `[4]*int` is its constraint.